 Fortunately, that’s a false dilemma.
 Though there is always a certain level of friction introduced in banking-related activities to comply with local AML legislation, this is for all banks in that region and does not put anyone at a disadvantage.

-From there, neobanks can introduce fraud monitoring solutions that work under the hood where possible, without the customer’s knowledge, and use dynamic friction to only interrupt the customer’s journey when deemed suspicious, from KYC verification to online card transactions and beyond.
+From there, neobanks can introduce transaction monitoring solutions that work under the hood where possible, without the customer’s knowledge, and use dynamic friction to only interrupt the customer’s journey when deemed suspicious, from KYC verification to online card transactions and beyond.

 SEON’s fraud monitoring solutions make use of dynamic friction to minimize false positives, churn and disruptions to the customer journey.